Dr Lizann Bonnar

 Personal statement

-I joined Psychology at Strathclyde in September 2004, following a MA (Hons) and PhD in Psychology at the University of Glasgow.
+I joined Psychology at Strathclyde in 2004, following a MA (Hons) and PhD in Psychology at the University of Glasgow.
 My PhD was in cognitive psychology, specifically visual attention and recognition.
-Although my research background is in experimental design and quantitative research methods, I have learned to use qualitative methods with students in a range of projects.
-Current research projects with students are in the area of student mental health and sense of belonging amongst students who are traditionally under-represented in higher education.
-I am also engaged in collaborative projects with colleagues and students on applying an intersectional approach to equality, diversity and inclusion across the student journey.
+My research background is in experimental design and quantitative research methods, and in recent years I have learned to use qualitative methods with students in a range of projects.
+Recent research projects with taught students are in the area of student mental health and sense of belonging amongst students who are traditionally under-represented in higher education.
+I am also engaged in collaborative projects with colleagues and students on equality, diversity and inclusion across the student journey.

-Externally, I am a member of the Undergraduate Education Committee (UEC) of the British Psychological Society (since 2015) and have led a working group of this committee on advancing equality, diversity and inclusion in the discipline through a review of the Standards for Accreditation of UG and Conversion level degrees.
-I have also been a member of the QAA Subject Benchmark Statement Advisory Panel for Psychology.
+Externally, I have previously been a member of the Undergraduate Education Committee (UEC) of the British Psychological Society (2015 - 2025) and have led a working group of this committee on advancing equality, diversity and inclusion in the discipline through a review of the Standards for Accreditation of UG and Conversion level degrees.
+I have also been a member of the QAA Subject Benchmark Statement Advisory Panel for Psychology (2023).
+I am currently a member of the Scottish Careers Collaborative.

 Back to staff profile